Updated June 2026

 HOKA’s signature MetaRocker geometry is particularly valuable for ITBS.
 It guides your foot through a smooth heel-to-toe transition, naturally shortening your stride.

-Overstriding is a major ITBS trigger โ the Clifton mechanically discourages it.
-At 9.4 oz, it’s remarkably light for this level of protection.
+Overstriding is a major ITBS trigger — the Clifton mechanically discourages it.
+At 9.8 oz, it’s highly cushioned yet exceptionally protective for this level of lateral stability.
+I wore the Celadon Tint/Ghost Pepper colorway through 350 miles of recovery and post-recovery running — including my first pain-free 10-miler back.

 The Active Foot Frame cradles your foot for lateral stability without the rigid medial posts that I believe are counterproductive for most ITBS cases.
 For a deeper comparison with the Bondi, see my Bondi vs Clifton guide.